Notice to our customers:

 Are you presently, or have you in the past recovered from documented Covid-19?

 River trip shuttles will be done with your own vehicles (two vehicles will be needed).
+If you need shuttle ideas, we can assist with options.
 Those who live together would not need to limit distance requirements while on the water, all others must adhere to state policy – unless there is need for lifesaving measures by the staff.
 We encourage for participants to provide their own kayak/gear to assist in the migration of spreading the Covid-19 virus.
-Otherwise, Silent Wake will disinfected gear (as described in section #5).
+Otherwise, Silent Wake will disinfected gear.
 There will be no sharing or swapping Silent Wake company gear once issued to a participant.

 All other classes/sessions either land based or when on the water:

 All participants will have their temperature obtained prior to start of session.
-If abnormal, they will be excused.
+If abnormal, they will be excused from the session.

-Face masks/face coverings will be worn during land classes.
-When on the water, they may be removed.
+Face masks/face coverings may be required during mixed group land classes.
+We will notify you if masks are needed for the day.
+When on the water, masks should be removed.
 (Silent Wake staff will don a face covering if there is a need to get physically close to the paddler)

-Those who live together may have close proximity to each other; all others must follow State policy
+Those who live together may have close proximity to each other; all others will follow State policy

 All others will maintain at least a 6 (six) foot distance.